populationgenomics/analysis-runner/analysis_runner/README.md

 submitting a Query script to it ([example](../examples/dataproc)).
 This is particularly useful as an intermediate solution before all Hail Query features are supported by the `ServiceBackend`.

-**Note:** for this to work, the Hail Batch service accounts will need the IAM permissions below, which are not set by default.
-Reach out in the `#team-software` channel if you need this to be set up for your project.

-- _Dataproc Administrator_ (at the project level)
-- _Dataproc Worker_ (at the project level)
-- _Service Usage Consumer_ (for requester-pays buckets, e.g. to use VEP)
-- _Service Account User_ (on the account itself...!)